 After installation, apply power to it as shown in Fig. 4-2.
-Turn on the mains and plug the batteries in the cabinet and check if the FACP can self-test.
-Then follow the steps below.
+Turn on the main and standby power supply in the cabinet and check if the FACP can self-test.
+The procedures are as follows.

-- ♦ Check if the digital displays showing time are illuminated one by one. - ♦ Check if the LCD showing system messages such as fire alarm is illuminated. - \diamond Check if the LEDs showing the state of system can be illuminated one by one. - ♦ Check if the LEDs showing the device state on ZCP are illuminated in turn. - ♦ Check if the speaker can give loud alarm sounds.
+- ♦ Check if the digital displays showing time are illuminated one by one. - ♦ Check if the LCD showing system messages such as fire alarm is illuminated. - ♦ Check if the LEDs showing the state of system can be illuminated one by one. - \diamond Check if the LEDs showing the device state on ZCP are illuminated in turn. - \diamond Check if the speaker can give loud alarm sounds.

-4.4 Connection of Peripheral Devices
+4.4 Connections of Peripheral Devices